Jonathan-Abrahams/Quick_genome_download/README.md

 ```

-Run the command(needs to be renamed)
+Run the command(needs to be renamed).
+At the moment it is limited to the first 2 million spots.
+This needs to be made into a user input

 ```
  bash bin/xargs_script.sh AMR_TB_GENOMES ./Reference/GCF_000195955.2_ASM19595v2_genomic.fna